 • Summary and close

 • Group discussions

 The fees will cater for tuition, writing materials, lunch and tea break snacks and a certificate.
 Participants will be expected to take care of their travel expenses, accommodation and any other out of pocket expenses.
 Accommodation can be reserved on prior arrangement.

 Mode of payment

-Payment shall be made through electronic fund transfer to AIPMS bank account 5 days prior to the commencement of the course for effective planning.
+Payment shall be made through electronic fund transfer to AIPMS bank account 5 days prior to the commencement of the course.